Image of a city guide banner for an article about eating and drinking in that particular place.

 Dim Sum is a famous breakfast in Trang, and the city is littered with multiple places.
 Pork is also king here, so you'll be hard pressed to find a restaurant that doesn't offer its version of the local speciality: Moo Yang.

-The coffee scene is in its infancy with many shops but not too much quality at the moment, however things are changing and we found a few to quench the caffeine withdrawals.
+The coffee scene is in its infancy but we found a few to quench the caffeine withdrawals.

 This guide especially could not have been made without the countless amazing contributions and tips from some of the restaurants featured beneath.
 Big shoutouts to Mook at